Once that’s done you’ll be able to experience the c2o website perfectly.

 Jason Cohen, WP Engine – Healthy, Wealthy & Wise

 Talks are always so much richer when a presenter is honest about their journey and doesn’t sugar-coat the challenges encountered along the way.
 Jason properly reflects on the ups and downs as a founder of scaling businesses.

-Jason referenced research done in Finnish universities which used brain scanning to uncover the connection between a father’s love for his child and an entrepreneur’s love for their company.
-They discovered that many of the same emotions, rewards and neurochemical processes were triggered in these two different test groups - which may help explain why entrepreneurs feel such devotion and pride in their businesses.
+Jason referenced research done in Finnish universities that used brain scanning to uncover the connection between a father’s love for his child and an entrepreneur’s love for their company.
+They discovered that many of the same emotions, rewards, and neurochemical processes were triggered in these two different test groups – which may help explain why entrepreneurs feel such devotion and pride in their businesses.